Lauro199471/ROS_Tutorial/Chapter 1/README.md

  <robot name="4dd_robot" xmlns:xacro="http://www.ros.org/wiki/xacro">
 ```
  The main feature of Xacro is **Marcos**.
 When creating a macro, a simple ```<xacro>``` tag can expand into a statement or sequence of statements in the URDF/SDF file.
 Macros are extremely useful when statements are repeated or reused with modifications defined by parameters.
+### Adding Gazebo-specific Elements
+Specific elements unique to the Gazebo simulation environment are grouped into the following areas:
+   * The ```<material>``` tags are used to specify the Gazebo color or texture for each link
+Then you must save the file as a .gazebo file not .xacro
 Ex:
 ``` XML
 <?xml version="1.0"?>